How to Write an Annual Leave Request Letter: Examples for 2026

 Should I call it annual leave or vacation leave?
 Toggle answer

-Use the language your workplace already uses.
-In the UK and Australia, “annual leave” is common.
-In the US, “vacation leave” or “PTO” is often more natural.
-Federally regulated Canada commonly uses “vacation” or “annual vacation.”
+Use the language your workplace uses.
+In the UK and Australia, “annual leave” is standard.
+In the US, “vacation leave” or “PTO” is more common.
+In federally regulated Canada, “vacation” or “annual vacation” is usually used.

 Do I need to explain why I want time off?
 Toggle answer

-Usually, no long explanation is needed.
-For normal annual leave, the dates, return date, and work cover matter more than the personal story.
-Keep the reason brief unless your workplace specifically asks for more.
+Usually, a long explanation is not needed.
+For standard annual leave, the key details are the dates, your return date, and how your work will be covered, not the personal story.
+Keep your reason brief unless your workplace specifically asks for more information.

 Can my manager refuse my annual leave request?
 Toggle answer

 Sometimes, yes.
 In the UK, employers can refuse leave requests if they give the required counter-notice.
 In Australia, an employer can refuse an annual leave request only if the refusal is reasonable.
-In the US, approval often depends on employer policy.
+In the US, approval is often determined by employer policy.

 How much notice should I give?
 Toggle answer

-As much as your workplace policy requires, and more if the dates are sensitive.
-In the UK, the default notice rule is at least twice the leave requested plus 1 day, unless the contract says something different.
+Give as much notice as your workplace policy requires, and more if the dates are sensitive.
+In the UK, the default rule is at least twice the length of the leave requested, plus one day, unless your contract specifies otherwise.

 Should I send an email or a formal letter?
 Toggle answer

-For most workplaces, a clear email is enough.
-A more formal written letter makes sense when the leave is long, the timing is sensitive, or HR procedure expects a written record.
+In most workplaces, a clear email is sufficient.
+A more formal written letter is appropriate if the leave is long, the timing is sensitive, or HR policy requires a formal record.

 TL;DR - What Makes an Annual Leave Request Easy to Approve

-A strong annual leave request letter is not clever.
-It is usable.
-Put the dates near the top, add the return date, show that you have thought about cover, and ask for a clear approval step.
-The fatal mistake is sending a vague message that forces the manager to guess what you are asking for.
+A strong annual leave request letter does not need to be clever.
+It needs to be usable.
+List the dates at the top, include your return date, show you have considered coverage, and ask for a clear approval step.
+The biggest mistake is sending a vague message that leaves your manager guessing what you want.

-The detail people often underestimate is tone.
+Tone is often underestimated.
 A good annual leave request sounds calm, planned, and easy to process.
-It does not sound entitled, overexplained, or already decided.
-That is what makes the difference between a message that gets approved quickly and one that starts a back-and-forth.
+It should not come across as entitled, overexplained, or already decided.
+That is the difference between a request that is quickly approved and one that leads to unnecessary back-and-forth.